-FRANKFORT, Ky. — Kentucky officials say unemployment rates rose in 85 of the state’s 120 counties between August 2016 and August 2017.
+FRANKFORT, Ky. — Kentucky officials say unemployment rates fell in 102 of the state’s 120 counties between September 2016 and September 2017.